-Once the last day to make registration changes has passed, students can still withdraw from courses until the last day to cancel courses without failure by default.
+Once the last day to make enrolment changes has passed, students can still withdraw from courses until the last day to do so without failure by default.
 This deadline is found in the Sessional Dates.
-Cancelled courses will remain on your transcript with a notation of ‘W’ indicating you withdrew from the course.
-Cancelled course are not factored into your average.
+Withdrawn courses will remain on your transcript with a notation of ‘W’ indicating you withdrew from the course.
+Withdrawn course are not factored into your average.

-Students do not receive a full refund for cancelled courses.
-The amount of tuition returned is dependent on how late into the term the course is cancelled.
+Students do not receive a full refund for withdrawn courses.
+The amount of tuition returned is dependent on how late into the term the withdrawal took place.
 Please check the cancellation fee schedule on the Student Accounts & Cashiers’ website for more information.
 If you have any questions about an outstanding refund, please contact their office.

 After the last day to cancel courses without failure by default, you must remain enrolled in your courses.